 If you are getting a test for the purpose of notifying Cornell Tech of your status, only non-rapid PCR tests will qualify.

 Should I participate in surveillance testing if I am in quarantine?

-The pooled surveillance testing we administer on campus is not intended for travel or other purposes.
-If you are quarantining, due to travel or exposure to a positive case, please do not participate in surveillance testing.
+No, if you are quarantining due to exposure to a positive COVID-19 case, please do not participate in surveillance testing or come to campus.

 Am I exempt from surveillance testing if I received a COVID-19 vaccination?